dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Resolution:**

-1. Confirm that the user has been assigned an appropriate license for the version of the Intune service you are using.
+1. Confirm that the user has been assigned an appropriate license for the version of the Intune service that you are using.

-2. Confirm that the device is not already enrolled with another MDM provider or that it does not already have a management profile installed.
+2. Confirm that the device isn't already enrolled with another MDM provider.

+3. Confirm that the device doesn't already have a management profile installed.

-3. Confirm that Chrome for Android is the default browser and that cookies are enabled.
+4. Confirm that Chrome for Android is the default browser and that cookies are enabled.

 ### Android certificate issues